Plugin creation guide#

 docker run --rm --name bitops \

-As an alternative way to develop plugins locally is simply to host the plugin code/config remotely and specify the plugin via url instead of file://
+An alternative to local plugin development is to host the plugin code remotely and specify the plugin via url instead of file://

 like: